 The process to create crumb bumper plates requires used tires to be ground up to a rather fine material, combined with epoxy, and then poured into a heated pressure mold.
 After some time, out pops a beautiful crumb rubber bumper plate with some extra material that is then trimmed down and packaged to your home gym to take years of abuse.

-The MIL Spec Crumb Bumpers from Rogue are a bit different than Hi-Temps and other popular recycled rubber plates.
-The main difference is that they’re made to the requested specifications of the US Army who implemented new fitness tests including a trap bar deadlift that utilizes crumb bumper plates.
+Now, the MIL Spec Crumb Bumpers from Rogue are a bit different from other popular recycled rubber plates.
+The main difference is that they’re made to the requested specifications of the US Army, which implemented new fitness tests including a trap bar deadlift that uses crumb bumper plates.
 In order to win the contract, Rogue Fitness redesigned the Crumb Bumper Plates with the help of Hi-Temp (I would assume as they’re both made in Alabama) to be within the proper guidelines.

 The first thing I noticed when unboxing the MIL Spec Crumb Bumpers was the lack of smell and oil.
 This may be a one-off, but whenever I’ve gotten Hi-Temps in the past, they often have a used tire smell similar to horse stall mats that we recommend for home gym flooring.

 The MIL Spec Crumb Bumpers had no such smell and no oily residue.
 This smell often goes away after a few weeks, but it was still nice to not see.
 That’s not to say that if you buy these you won’t notice a smell.
 I can’t promise that.
 But I didn’t have that experience.